 - Keep healthy snacks easily-accessible; hide or ban unhealthy snacks around you.

-And what about late night snacks?
+And what about healthful bedtime snacks?